JuliaStats/StatsModels.jl/docs/src/formula.md

 ## Constructing a formula programmatically

-A formula can be constructed at run-time by creating `Term`s and combining them with the formula operators `+`, `&`, and `~`:
+A formula can be constructed at runtime by creating `Term`s and combining them with the formula operators `+`, `&`, and `~`:

 ```jldoctest 1